Mihrimah Sultan (daughter of Suleiman I): Marriage

-In 1539, Suleiman decided that Mihrimah should be married to Rüstem Pasha, probably from Croatia, who had been seized through the devshirme and rose to become Governor of Diyarbakır and later, Grand Vizier.
+In 1539, Suleiman decided that Mihrimah should be married to Rüstem Pasha, probably from Croatia, who had been seized through the devshirme and rose to become governor of Diyarbakır.
 Rüstem's enemies circulated a rumour that he had leprosy but the doctor dispatched to Diyarbakır to examine him found this to be untrue, although a louse was found in his clothing, despite the fact that he changed his garments daily.

 The marriage took place on 26 November 1539 in the Old Palace.
 Her wedding ceremony and the celebration for her younger brothers Bayezid and Cihangir's circumcision occurred on the same day, with the collective festivities lasting fifteen days.
-Five years later, in 1544, Süleyman selected her husband to become Grand Vizier, a post he held until his death in 1561, bar a two-year interval when he was dismissed to assuage popular outrage following the execution of Şehzade Mustafa in 1553.
+Five years later, in 1544, Süleyman selected her husband to become grand vizier, a post he held until his death in 1561, bar a two-year interval when he was dismissed to assuage popular outrage following the execution of Şehzade Mustafa in 1553.

-Shortly after her wedding, she developed a rheumatoid-like condition and spent most of her life dealing with the illness.
+Shortly after her wedding, she developed a rheumatoid-like disease and spent most of her life dealing with this condition.
 In 1544, she traveled to Bursa with her mother and husband and a large military escort.
 Although Mihrimah and her mother made efforts to promote Rüstem as an intimate of the sultan, he was actually kept at a distance from the royal presence.
-Mihrimah and Rüstem had one daughter, Ayşe Hümaşah Sultan, born in 1541, and at least a son, Sultanzade Osman Bey, who was born in 1546 and who died in 1576.
+Mihrimah and Rüstem had one daughter, Ayşe Hümaşah Sultan, born in 1541, and at least one son, Sultanzade Osman Bey, who was born in 1546 and who died in 1576.

 In 1554, Mihrimah suffered a miscarriage that almost cost her her life.
 An anonymous author suggested that the couple lived in Pera, although it is more likely that they settled in Mihrimah's palace in Üsküdar.
 In March 1558, Shaykh Qutb al-Din al-Nahrawali, a religious figure from Mecca, visited Istanbul.
 In April, he met Mihrimah, and gave her gifts.
 He met her again in June just before he left Istanbul for Cairo.

 After Rüstem's death in 1561, she offered to marry Semiz Ali Pasha, who had succeeded him as grand vizier.
 When he declined, she chose not to marry again, returning instead to the royal palace.